main-tech/waybar-configs/README.md

 - Waybar
 - otf-font-awesome package

-The `otf-font-awesome` package is required to display icons correctly in Waybar.
+The `Hack Nerd` package is required to display icons correctly in Waybar.
 Please make sure it is installed on your system.

 Also make sure the session user is in the input group
 ## Steps